POST MAY CONTAIN AFFILIATE LINKS- READ DISCLOSURE FOR INFO.

 I’m glad my friends took that knowledge to heart.
 For me, I had my diagnosis, which was a step towards treatment and my recovery.
 And my cancer was caught early through that accidental mammogram and my vigilant doctor.

-Thinking you might have breast cancer is scary, but having it and not getting diagnosis early enough is so much worse.
+Thinking you might have breast cancer is scary, but having it and not getting diagnosed early enough is so much worse.
 I hope this glimpse into the clinical procedures makes you less frightened so you’ll put on your big girl panties and find out quickly.
-If it turns out you are going to spend some time on the Breast Cancer Cruise, next week’s post will be helpful.
-I’ll tell you how my month-long “spa vacation” at MD Anderson Cancer Center went!
+If it turns out you are going to spend some time on the Breast Cancer Cruise, my post on how my month-long “spa vacation” at MD Anderson Cancer Center went!